 During an election year an incumbent running for San Leandro City Council office shall not be appointed Vice Mayor.
-If a Councilmember is running for re-election while serving as Vice Mayor, they are subject to automatic, immediate resignation from the position.
+If a Councilmember is running for re-election while serving as Vice Mayor, they are subject to automatic immediate resignation from the position.
 No Councilmember may announce they are running or pull nomination papers while they serve as Vice Mayor.

-If a Council Member is running for San Leandro City Council office, the ballot designation shall not include the words, Vice Mayor.
-The title Vice Mayor shall not be used on any official ballot designation.
+If a Council Member is running for San Leandro City Council office, the ballot designation shall not include the words Vice Mayor.